St. James Cathedral (Seattle): Interior

-The west vestibule floor contains mosaic declaring, DOMUS DEI PORTA COELI: “House of God, Gate of Heaven” (Genesis 28:17).
+The west vestibule floor contains a mosaic declaring, DOMUS DEI PORTA COELI: “House of God, Gate of Heaven” (Genesis 28:17).
 Along the walls of this vestibule white marble tablets honor many parishes and individuals who participated in the 1994 renovation and subsequent major projects.
 A bronze relief of St. Frances Cabrini recalls the fact that she became a citizen of the United States in Seattle.
 Tablets to the right of the main doors recognize other donors.
 Tablets on the east wall of the vestibule list the bishops of the Archdiocese of Seattle and the pastors of the cathedral.

-The baptistery and font is directly inside the west doors of the cathedral.
+The baptistery and font are directly inside the west doors of the cathedral.
 The font is inscribed with the Chi Rho (XP), an ancient Greek abbreviation for the name Christ.
 Infants are baptized in the font throughout the year, while older children and adults descend into the pool to be baptized at the Easter Vigil.
 The inscription surrounding the baptistery expands on the text in the vestibule, stating “But you are a chosen race, a royal priesthood, a holy nation, God’s own people, that you may declare the wonderful deeds of God who called you out of darkness into marvelous light” (1 Peter 2:9).
 The pool's classical quatrefoil shape echoes the shape of the cathedral itself.
 Along the north wall stands the most recent addition to the cathedral's devotional works, a shrine honoring Saint John XXIII, the Pope who called the Second Vatican Council.
 St. James is the only cathedral in the United States with a shrine honoring this beloved saint.
 Dedicated in 2012 (when John XXIII had been beatified not yet been canonized), it is the work of Seattle artist John Sisko (d.
 2016).

 From the Ambo or pulpit the scriptures are proclaimed and the homily preached.
 Randall Rosenthal, a Jewish sculptor, interpreted the prophet Isaiah: “For just as from the heavens the rain and snow come down and do not return there till they have watered the earth, making it fertile and fruitful, giving seed to the one who sows and bread to the one who eats, so shall my Word be, that goes forth from my mouth; it shall not return to me void, but shall do my will, achieving the end for which I sent it” (Isaiah 55:10, 11).
-The carving makes use of northwest imagery in its depiction of clouds, rain, and abundant vegetation.
+The carving uses northwest imagery in its depiction of clouds, rain, and abundant vegetation.